 The Audit Committee is appointed by the Board of Directors to oversee the accounting and financial reporting processes of the Company and audits of the financial statements of the Company.
-The Audit Committee shall assist the Board in monitoring, among other items outlined in this Charter, (1) the integrity of the financial statements of the Company, (2) the compliance by the Company with legal and regulatory requirements, (3) the independent auditors' qualifications, performance and independence, (4) the performance of the Company's internal audit function and (5) management's approach to risk assessment and risk management.
+The Audit Committee shall assist the Board in monitoring, among other items outlined in this Charter, (1) the integrity of the financial statements of the Company, (2) the compliance by the Company with legal and regulatory requirements, including enterprise risk management, (3) the independent auditors' qualifications, performance and independence, and (4) the performance of the Company's internal audit function.
 The Audit Committee shall prepare the report required by the rules of the Securities and Exchange Commission (the "Commission") to be included in the Company's annual proxy statement.
 The Audit Committee shall have and may exercise all the powers and authority of the Board with respect to the specific responsibilities and authority assigned to the Audit Committee in this Charter or hereafter assigned to the Audit Committee by the Board of Directors, except as may be otherwise provided by law, and shall have all the power and authority required under the Sarbanes-Oxley Act of 2002.